RedstoneFuture/missilewars/README.md

 # MissileWars

-MissileWars is a famous, fun and fast minigame spigot-plugin for Minecraft
+MissileWars is a minigame system for Minecraft Bukkit based servers.
+It is competitive, round-based, and can be played alone or in a team.
+The setup is highly configurable and supports parallel game instances with different settings and their own lobby and arenas.

 ## Downloads

-You can download the latest jar in the [latest release](https://github.com/RedstoneFuture/missilewars/releases/latest) or build it yourself (see [BUILDING](#building))
+You can download the latest official build of the plugin on our [project Discord server](https://discord.com/invite/JXwPe6NjRC) in the `🡇 plugin-downloads` channel.

 ## Building

 To build MissileWars, you need to install the Java 17 JDK.
 Then you can build it via the Maven Wrapper.

-Run the following commands to build MissileWars (this will take while).
+Run the following commands to build MissileWars (this will take a while).
-Windows: `mvwn.cmd install`
+- Windows: `mvwn.cmd install`
-Linux/macOS/other: `./mvwn install`
+- Linux/macOS/other: `./mvwn install`

-The jar file will be located under `missilewars-plugin/target/MissileWars-x.x.x.jar`
+The JAR file will be located under `missilewars-plugin/target/MissileWars-x.x.x.jar`

-## Contributions

-Contributions are always welcome, just fork this project, make your changes and create a pull request.

 ## Documentation

-All information about the Commands, Permissions, Placeholders and the Configuration can be found in our [GitHub Wiki](https://github.com/RedstoneFuture/missilewars/wiki).
+All information about the game, commands, permissions, placeholders and the configuration can be found in our [GitHub Wiki](https://github.com/RedstoneFuture/missilewars/wiki).

+## Community & Support

+Feel free to join our [project Discord server](https://discord.com/invite/JXwPe6NjRC) to get support, previews, announces, community-resources and more.
+Interact with our development- and support-team and the administrators of other Minecraft servers that actively use this plugin.

-## Supporters / Project Partners
+## Project Partners

 [![Recommended and supported by RedstoneWorld](https://redstoneworld.de/bilder/kooperation/RedstoneWorld-Logo_small.png)](https://redstoneworld.de)